These Whiskey Butterscotch Pecan Sticky Buns are filled with cinnamon sugar and are topped with a gooey Whiskey Butterscotch Pecan Sauce.

 But sometimes it’s worth the splurge.

-You can find pecans at Costco or Trader Joes.
+You can find pecans at Costco or Trader Joes for pretty good prices.

 I however mine are from a place called Sunnyland Farms in Georgia.